timothymoore/bson_iterators/README.md

 C++ STL compliant iterators for mongoDB BSON objects.

-bson_iterators are iterators based on the implementation of the mongo::BSONObjIterator iterator object.
+bsonobj_iterators are iterators based on the implementation of the mongo::BSONObjIterator iterator object.
 These iterators rely on the details of that implementation of mongo::BSONObj to iterate over the object natively as opposed to simply being a wrapper